Learn the lingo

 • 122 users joined the pre-launch waitlist, validating early interest

 Overview: I set out to design a language-learning app that didn’t feel like homework.
-Instead of flashcards or memorization drills, Learn the Lingo turns vocabulary practice into a fast-paced typing adventure inspired by MonkeyType, meeting learners where they already enjoy practicing.
+Instead of flashcards or memorization drills, Learn the Lingo turns vocabulary practice into a fast-paced typing experience inspired by MonkeyType, meeting learners where they already enjoy practicing.

 Step 1 - Discovering the idea